not-ani/ani-website-rewrite/src/pages/writing/ocw-is-changing.md

 }
 ```

 Those are the high level things we did migrate.
-There were obviosuly mroe things like migrating marketing pages to be dynamic.
+There were obviously more things like migrating marketing pages to be dynamic.
 You can free to go to <https://github.com/not-ani/ocw-rewrite> and look through our commit history to get a sense of how the migration went.